-These policy recommendations have resulted from hydrologic and hydraulic analysis and/or monitoring performed during engineering studies.
+Watershed Policy Statements refer to policy recommendations that have resulted from hydrologic and hydraulic analysis and/or monitoring performed during engineering studies.
 The policy statements identify specific stormwater management standards and the areas where these standards must be used to meet resource protection goals.
 If the site is located within one of the identified watersheds, the stormwater management plan for the site must also comply with the policy statements.